h3llrais3r/Auto-Subliminal/README.md

 What it does:

- * Easy and straightforward script that scans your TV contents
+ * Easy and straightforward script that scans your TV and MOVIE contents
- * If no SRT found it will attempt to download one by using Subliminal
+ * If no SUBTITLE is found (externally or internally) it will attempt to download one by using Subliminal
  * Subliminal will attempt to match the correct version of the subtitle with the file located on the disk
  * Once every day it will do a full rescan of your local content
  * Support to search/save/delete a subtitle individually